 One of the absolutely highlight attractions in Norway rising 604 metres above the Lysefjord.

 The best season to hike the trail in Norway is from April to September, and it is not recommended in winter or early spring since snow and ice can make the track quite slippery.
-As this natural landmark is free of safety railings, hikers are urged to use caution around the cliff edges.
+As this natural landmark is free of safety railings, hikers are urged to caution around the cliff edges.

 Many cruise tours and passenger ferries also pass beneath the Pulpit Rock year-round.

-To get to the Pulpit Rock, you have several options.
+To get to Pulpit Rock, you have several options.
 You can go by ferry from Stavanger to Tau or from Lauvvik to Oanes.
 From Tau and Oanes, there is only a short drive to the Pulpit Rock mountain lodge, where the marked track for the Pulpit Rock starts.

 From Lauvvik: Drive to Lauvvik via Rv 13 National Tourist Route Ryfylke.
-From Lauvvik take the ferry to Oanes (8 minutes), and then you continue along Rv 13 and then follow the signs to Preikestolen.
+From Lauvvik take the ferry to Oanes (8 minutes), and then you continue along with Rv 13 and then follow the signs to Preikestolen.

 From Stavanger: Go by ferry from Stavanger to Tau (40 minutes).
-From here drive south on Rv 13 and follow the signs.
+From here, drive south on Rv 13 and follow the signs.

 By public transport from April to September (high season):